-Fish oil is a omega3 fatty acid and is known for promoting good health in the body, but it is also known for helping the body to burn fat as fuel…
+Fish oil is an omega3 fatty acid and is known for promoting good health in the body, but it is also known for helping the body to burn fat as fuel…

 Crete, Greece: A cold spot for Heart Disease

-The Mediterranean diet has often made the news as one that can reduce the risk for heart disease.
+The Mediterranean diet has often made the news as one that can reduce the risk of heart disease.
 A researcher by the name of Ancel Keys began the landmark study called The Seven Countries Study in 1958.
 After 40 years, the conclusion was that the men who lived the longest and were the healthiest were living in 11 villages on the island of Crete.
 This island is the source of the true Mediterranean diet.
-Components of this diet and their health benefits are: Olive oil, Wild seafood and snails, Wild greens or horta, Rusks, Cheese, Legumes, Greek yogurt drizzled with a little honey or fruit preserves.
+Components of this diet and their health benefits are Olive oil, Wild seafood and snails, Wild greens or Horta, Rusks, Cheese, Legumes, Greek yoghurt drizzled with a little honey or fruit preserves.